 - Add some color with Red Salad Bowl or Trout Leaf

 - Pump up the flavor with Spicy Mesclun Mix or Arugula

-Spinach is super rich in vitamins and nutrients, so we highly suggest throwing some in your garden.
+Spinach is super rich in vitamins and nutrients, so you should definitely plant some in your garden.
 It’s a great addition to salads and smoothies.

-This year, we’re growing spinach from seeds harvested off last year’s batch, which is a huge accomplishment.
-Seed saving is another wonderful practice that we’ll get more into later…
+This year, we’re growing spinach with seeds harvested from last year’s crop – which is a huge accomplishment!

-It’s delicious, nutritious, and can be treated like a salad green, you just have to know how to handle it.
+Swiss Chard is another plant that has a bad reputation.
+But it’s actually delicious, nutritious, and makes a great salad green, you just have to know how to handle it.